sveri/closp/README.md

 * Ring antiforgery <https://github.com/weavejester/ring-anti-forgery> is enabled per default for every shipped form.
 * Namspace support: Add `-n name.space` option to `lein new closp projectname` to provide a namespace for the source files.
+* Support for flash messages with global flash div

 ## Planned features